 Therefore, the main aims of the project are to:

-An integral part of the work completed previously by Jess in 2019 was to create a prioritisation method to highlight where habitat restoration work should be focussed to deliver the greatest benefits for local salmon populations.
+Dr Jess Rodger was employed for the first year (2019).
+She created a prioritisation method to highlight where habitat restoration work should be focussed to deliver the greatest benefits for local salmon populations.
 The prioritisation method aimed to draw together data available to GFT and local knowledge to rank sections of watercourse and highlight the top priority sections for habitat restoration in a river catchment.
-Jess used this data to create a set of maps covering the Luce, Bladnoch, Cree, Fleet, Dee and Urr river catchments highlighting prioritised watercourses to focus on.
+Jess used this data to create a set of maps covering the Luce, Bladnoch, Cree, Fleet, Dee and Urr river catchments highlighting 40 prioritised watercourses to focus on.

-Undertaking targeted instream and riparian habitat works will not only benefit salmon but also numerous other species that rely on the same habitats and require good water quality.
+We are already seeing that undertaking targeted instream and riparian habitat works is having a benefit as salmon and trout fry have been observed using recently installed large woody debris as instream cover during post project monitoring.
+These works will not only benefit salmon but also numerous other species that rely on the same habitats and require good water quality.

 Galloway Fisheries Trust is looking to recruit a new Fisheries Biologist to join our team.
 The successful candidate will have the opportunity to take a lead role in many of the GFT research, monitoring and restoration programmes.
 This is a full time permanent post.